tokenring-ai/tasks/README.md

 #### execute

-Execute all pending tasks by dispatching them to their respective agents.
-Only tasks with `pending` status will be executed.
+Execute all pending tasks in the task queue.

 **Command**: `tasks execute`